One-Piece Curtain Door Torsion Springs

 Determine What One-Piece Curtain Door Torsion Springs You Need

 It is very important that you order the proper torsion springs for your one-piece curtain door.
-You will need to make several important measurements that must be accurate.
+You will need to make several essential measurements that must be accurate.
 If you are not careful when you make these measurements, your one-piece curtain door may not work as it did before.

 Measure Your Old Torsion Springs